protesilaos/my-website/_books/2024-09-27-amber-hope.md

 me and I was helpful to them, always smiling and eager to improve.
 "If you stay here, I am sure there will be plenty of opportunities for you.
 Someone with your work ethic cannot get lost.
-My door is always open if you ever come back."
+My door is always open if you ever return."
 Those were his words.
 Perhaps he was right, though I had already made up my mind.
 "Sometimes we have to take a step back in order to move forward", I pointed out while thanking him for the trust he had put in me and for the good moments we shared together, busily feeding the mountaineers.
 We shacked hands and I left, never to see him again.

 Life moves on.
 All we can do is be in the present.
 There was a week left.
 I learnt about Amber shortly after I had bought the plane